top of page

 It's all about the new Carers Strategy - all about you...

-When thinking about the Carers Strategy, we asked for ideas and Miles J, Young Carer came up with more than one.
-Look out for Miles' artwork which will be featured around teh Conference and for the published Carers Strategy.
+When thinking about the Carers Strategy, we asked for design ideas, and Young Carer Miles J came up with more than one.
+Look out for Miles' artwork which will be featured around the Conference and for the published Carers Strategy.

 I am Miles J, aged 16, and a Young Carer who lives and studies within the Sutton.
 My inspirations have been from kids cartoon shows which had led into a love of anime.
 Yana Toboso, a Japanese artist who illustrates manga artwork has inspired me with the style of art that I use.
 My love of art began in year 5 when I drew Steven Universe characters, that is where it all began.